javorszky/adventofcode2021/day04/readme.md

 We then loop through all the values on the board, do a bitwise OR between the mask and the current state, and if the result is 0 (ie unmarked), we add that value to the rollup, and multiply by the current draw number, and early exit.

+### Alternative solutions

+#### Board plays on its own given data
+Instead of looping through each draw, and marking the draw for each board every time, we pass the entire draw data to each board, and let them loop through themselves, returning the index at which the win happened, the sum of their unmarked fields, and an error if the board did not finish.

+#### Board plays on its own, but concurrently!

+Because now each individual board is independent of the others, their plays can be done independently too, which means WaitGroup stuff!
+Same as above, except go func after a wg.Add(1).

 ## Task 2

 Same as the first one, except returning early at the first win, we start with a counter for wins needed, and each win